 Tracing the eastern edge of the Green Mountain range, the 216-mile scenic drive known as VT 100 travels almost the entire length of the state.
 During foliage season, wine-colored leaves erupt into orange and butter-yellow as the whole road lights up with canopies of color.
 In the summer, the leaves are a thick green awning beside the road.
 Winter and spring—also known as mud season—lace the birch branches with ice and snow... unless the state has been half-buried in a snowstorm, which is a beautiful thing to see once the concrete is plowed, thawed, and driving conditions are safe.
 Near Waterbury and Stowe, Route 100 opens up into a few well-known attractions, including Cold Hollow Cider Mill, the Cabot Cheese farm store, and the Ben & Jerry’s factory.

-This thickly wooded mountain pass slices through Mount Mansfield State Forest, separating Vermont’s highest peak from the northern Sterling Range in one twisting, serpentine road canopied by leaves, birch branches and the arms of enormous trees curving over the concrete.
+This thickly wooded mountain pass slices through Mount Mansfield State Forest, separating Vermont’s highest peak from the northern Sterling Range in one twisting, serpentine road canopied by vibrant leaves, birch branches, and the arms of enormous trees.
 It’s an impressive ride any time of year, but peak foliage brings its beauty to another level.

-Sandwiched in in the Green Mountain range off of Route 125 sits Rikert Nordic Center: 35 miles of groomed terrain for snowshoeing, fat-tire biking, and cross-country skiing.
-There’s a lodge onsite for rentals and restrooms, and the trails loop their way through the splendor of winter mountainside: snowy forests, quiet farmland, old stone walls, winding brooks frozen occasionally into spiny waterfalls of ice, and even the summer cabin of Vermont poet laureate Robert Frost.
+Sandwiched in in the Green Mountain Range off of Route 125 sits Rikert Nordic Center: 35 miles of groomed terrain for snowshoeing, fat-tire biking, and cross-country skiing.
+There’s a lodge onsite for rentals and restrooms, and the trails loop their way through the many splendors of mountainside winter: snowy forests, quiet farmland, old stone walls, winding brooks frozen occasionally into spiny waterfalls of ice, and even the summer cabin of Vermont poet laureate Robert Frost.

-The Northeast Kingdom—sometimes called “NEK'' or “The Kingdom'' by locals—is the deep, strange, arrestingly beautiful and 80% forested northeast corner of the Green Mountain State.
+The Northeast Kingdom—sometimes called “NEK'' or “The Kingdom'' by locals—is the deep, strange, and 80% forested northeast corner of the Green Mountain State.
 Each season in the Kingdom is a vision of New England weather at its most powerful and lucid: Frozen under slabs of snow in the winter, the woods as quiet as ice.
-Heady, humid, and vibrantly green in the summer, boats bobbing in Lake Willoughby as hikers climb their way up the looming presence that is nearby Mount Pisgah.
+Heady, humid, and vibrantly green in the summer, boats bob in Lake Willoughby as hikers climb their way up the looming presence that is nearby Mount Pisgah.
 Spring means mud—lots of it—and the splintering sound of land thawing.
 Fall should be a secret; the riot of colors mid-foliage season is heart-stoppingly beautiful.
-The entire Kingdom, and the three counties that comprise it, has a population of just under 65,000 people.
-(And around 2,000 moose.)
+The entire Kingdom, and the three counties that comprise it, has a population of just under 65,000 people (and around 2,000 moose).

 Tourists in the know already flood the Kingdom to visit destinations like globally acclaimed Hill Farmstead Brewery; odd, otherworldly Bread & Puppet Theater; or hidden gems like the general store called Willey’s (which has the largest selection of Jasper Hill Farm cheeses and offsite growlers of Hill Farmstead beer in the state).
 Here, then, is a tucked-away community that welcomes visitors alongside a request: help tourism thrive while caring for the land and the people that make up this relatively isolated chunk of the country, all wrapped up in natural beauty.